Drug allergy: Allergic reaction to a specific medication. The most common cause of drug allergies is penicillin.

 Immune system: The body's defense system that protects us against infections and foreign substances.

-Immunotherapy: Also called allergy desensitization or allergy shots; immunotherapy is given to increase a person's tolerance to the substances that provoke allergy symptoms (allergens).
-Allergy shots reduce your sensitivity to certain substances but do not cure allergies.
-They are usually recommended for people who suffer from allergies more than three months a year.
+Immunotherapy: Immunotherapy is given to gradually increase a person's tolerance to the substances that provoke allergy symptoms (allergens).
+It's usually recommended for people who suffer from allergies more than three months a year.
 Immunotherapy can be given as allergy shots and oral tablets or drops.